 Executive Assistant/ Office Manager

 Shikierra Thorne is a member of the Kuku-yulinji and Kamilaroi tribes.
 Born in Canberra and finished her schooling in Townsville.
-She has worked in Hospitality for over 7 years and has completed a certificate 3 in business with the Townsville City Council CityLibraries department in 2015.
-Shikierra has worked in the Event industry as well gaining experience in managing programs.
+She has worked in Hospitality for over 7 years and has completed a certificate 3 in business with the Townsville City Council CityLibraries department in 2015 and a certificate 4 in Indigenous Leadership in 2018 with Australian Indigenous Leadership Centre (AILC).
+Shikierra has worked in the Event industry as well gaining experience in managing programs for 5 years.
 Shikierra is currently working as the Executive Assistant to Michelle Deshong and is the Office manager for the AIGI office.